lefherz/songs/scared.md

 though I'm not sure at all it's for my best.
 And I could worry 'bout the german pronouns, about workplace applications,
 and what the fascists do when they're in power -
-but today I'm wearing lipstick and inventing a new word,
+but now I'm wearing lipstick while inventing a new word,
 and I know happiness is just a sleeveless shirt.

 I'm suprised, but I am not too scared to sing.